 Extras: Grand Traverse Commons, a former state mental hospital, now a vivacious hub of smart retail, foods and condos.

-4. LOCATION: Sleeping Bear Point, Sleeping Bear Dunes National Lakeshore
+Sleeping Bear Point, Sleeping Bear Dunes National Lakeshore

 Photographer: Mark Lindsay